jewels86/Axinite/README.md

 You can find the docs [here](https://jewels86.gitbook.io/axinite/axtools/quickstart).

 ## How can I use Axinite?
 You can check out [the docs](https://jewels86.gitbook.io/axinite/) to learn about using the `axinite` module.
-Axinite also has a [command line interface](https://github.com/jewels86/axcli).
+Axinite also has a [command line interface](https://github.com/jewels86/axcli) for students (although anyone can use it).

 ## Supporting Axinite
 ### Contributing